 Q. How many silent films have been lost?

 A. Calculations on this vary, but the figures usually quoted are 80% to 90% of all silent film production worldwide.
 For some countries, such as Japan, the figures is in the high nineties.
 Thousands of silent films were junked when they became financially worthless, notably with the arrival of sound films.
 The first national film archives did not become established until the mid-1930s, partly in response to the loss of the silent film heritage, but by then it was too late for many silents.
 Discoveries continue to be made, both individual titles and entire collections, but the majority of silent films made 1894-1929 are lost for good.
+See the Bioscope post Losing films for more information.

 Q. I’m just getting interested in silent films.
 What should I see and what should I read?